cs1302uga/cs1302-ce09/README.md

    1. Recompile; then
    1. Note the fix in your notes.
    1. Repeat as needed.

+1. Use `wc` to determine check some coder stats!

+   1. How many lines are in `Rectangle.java`?
+   1. How many lines are in `Square.java`?

 1. Tell Git to track changes made to your `Square.java` file, then commit the changes to your local copy of the repository.
 Be sure to include a good log message.